Chandhana1234/hematovision-blood-cells-classification-project1/README.md

-🧬 Hematovision: Blood Cell Classification with Deep Learning Hematovision is a deep learning–powered web application that classifies blood cell images using transfer learning.
+[README (1).md](https://github.com/user-attachments/files/20985943/README.1.md)🧬 Hematovision: Blood Cell Classification with Deep Learning
+Hematovision is a deep learning–powered web application that classifies blood cell images using transfer learning.
 This project is designed to assist in the identification of blood cell types from microscopic images using a trained Convolutional Neural Network (CNN), built and served through a user-friendly Flask interface.

 🔬 Project Overview